neomatrix369/meterian-scanner-docker/README.md

            --env METERIAN_API_TOKEN="${METERIAN_API_TOKEN}" \
            meterianbot/meterian-scanner-docker:v0.1
 ```

-or

-you can re-use the [runInDockerContainer.sh](./runInDockerContainer.sh) bash-script to scan your projects.
+- Set-up an environment variable by the name METERIAN_API_TOKEN containing the secret Meterian API token:
+    - Create an account or log into your account on http://meterian.com
+    - Create an new secret API token from the dashboard
+    - Create an environment variable by the name METERIAN_API_TOKEN containing this token
+    - This is a one off setup
+- Place yourself into the folder of the project that you wish to scan
+- Run the above docker command

-Note: it is important that the container is made to point to a valid and best not to stick to the semantics of the examples shown in this document in order to be able to run the scanner successfully on a project.
+Note: it is important that the container is made to point to a valid project and best to stick to the semantics of the examples shown in this document in order to be able to run the scanner successfully on a project.

 ### An example of an output after running the docker container on a project